remcoder/chronos/README.md

 	timer.start();

 ### Chronos.Timer.start
-Starts the timer. _Note: as of v0.2.0 the timer doesn't start immediately anymore.
-You will need to call timer.start() yourself after instantiating a Chronos.Timer_
+Starts the timer.
+(Note: as of v0.2.0 the timer doesn't start immediately anymore.
+You will need to call timer.start() yourself after instantiating a Chronos.Timer.)

 Usage: